- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 Healthcare actuaries, who are generally employed by an insurance company or self-insured medical group, oversee and evaluate financial risk in an effort to determine accurate insurance plan pricing.

-According to 2019 BLS stats, actuaries earned an average, annual salary of $108,350, with most of these professionals working in finance, insurance, professional/technical, and government industries:
+According to 2019 BLS stats, actuaries earned a median salary of $108,350, with most of these professionals working in finance, insurance, professional/technical, and government industries:

 #4 Health Informatics Manager